gpolaert/agileek.github.io/_drafts/2015-04-05-docker-layers.md

 If you build the first Dockerfile, you will notice that each time the tgz is downloaded.
 Docker then verifies that the file hasn't changed and if not, uses the cached image.

-That means that if the tgz changes, there will be a new build, whereas with the one-line approach, it will not, because docker will just verify that the command hasn't changed, not the content downloaded by the wget
+That means that if the tgz changes, there will be a new build, whereas with the one-line approach, it will not, because docker will just verify that the command hasn't changed, not the content downloaded by the wget.

 ## Templates